cnp3/ebook/protocols/bgp.rst

 If the import filter accepts the BGP message, the pseudo-code distinguishes two cases.
 If this is an `Update message` for prefix `p`, this can be a new route for this prefix or a modification of the route's attributes.
 The router first retrieves from its `RIB` the best route towards prefix `p`.
 Then, the new route is inserted in the `RIB` and the `BGP decision process` is run to find whether the best route towards destination `p` changes.
 A BGP message only needs to be sent to the router's peers if the best route has changed.
 For each peer, the router applies the  `export filter` to verify whether the route can be advertised.
 If yes, the filtered BGP message is sent.
 Otherwise, a `Withdraw message` is sent.
 When the router receives a `Withdraw message`, it also verifies whether the removal of the route from its `RIB` caused its best route towards this prefix to change.
 It should be noted that, depending on the content of the `RIB` and the `export filters`, a BGP router may need to send a `Withdraw message` to a peer after having received an `Update message` from another peer and conversely.

 Let us now discuss in more detail the operation of BGP in an IPv6 network.
-For this, let us consider the simple network composed of three routers located in three different ASes and shown in the figure below.
+For this, let us consider the simple network composed of three routers located in three different ASes as shown in the figure below.

 .. figure:: /protocols/figures/bgp-nexthop.png
    :align: center